 1. At its meeting of 15-16 October 1997, the SPS Committee adopted a provisional procedure to monitor the process of international harmonization and the use of international standards, guidelines or recommendations, as provided for in Articles 3.5 and 12.4 of the SPS Agreement.
-The Committee extended the provisional monitoring procedure in 1999, 2001, and 2003, and adopted a revision of the procedure in October 2004.2 On 28 June 2006, the Committee agreed to extend the provisional procedure indefinitely, and to review its operation as an integral part of the periodic review of the operation and implementation of the Agreement adopted by the Committee in March 2010.4 The next such review is to be completed in 2013, and every four years subsequently.
+The Committee extended the provisional monitoring procedure in 1999, 2001, and 2003, and adopted a revision of the procedure in October 2004.1 On 28 June 2006, the Committee agreed to extend the provisional procedure indefinitely, and to review its operation as an integral part of the periodic review of the operation and implementation of the Agreement under Article 12.7.2 This procedure was reviewed as part of the Third Review of the Agreement adopted by the Committee in March 2010.3 The next such review is to be completed in 2013, and every four years subsequently.

-2. The Committee has previously adopted eleven annual reports on the monitoring procedure.5 These reports summarize several standards-related issues that the Committee has considered and the responses received from the relevant standard-setting organizations.
+2. The Committee has previously adopted eleven annual reports on the monitoring procedure.4 These reports summarize several standards-related issues that the Committee has considered and the responses received from the relevant standard-setting organizations.